Employee Graduate Spotlight

 Tips from a Titan Employee Graduate

-Megan is a first-generation graduate who has served the University as a CSUF employee for 6 years.
+Julie is a first-generation graduate who has served the University as a CSUF employee for 3 years.
+Julie earned her degree as a participant in the CSU fee waiver and reduction program and recieved tuition discounts, learn more !

 How has earning your degree empowered you?